dphfox/technical-fluff/_drafts/i-made-my-perfect-ui-library.md

 Cavey ships on a Steam Deck, which puts alternative inputs front and centre.
 We can't assume keyboard and mouse as the "best" input method.
 For example, someone may want to play Cavey using a _touch screen_.

 So, let's consider the case of touch controls, which allow a player without any physical input types to still control the game.
-We'll focus on a single jump button to keep the code examples short.
+We'll focus on a single "attack" button to keep the code examples short.

-When the player pushes the button to jump, we can't set the player's inputs directly in-line - that'd be `&mut GameState` - so we'll turn this state mutation into a queued action.
+When the player pushes the button to attack, we can't set the player's inputs directly in-line - that'd be `&mut GameState` - so we'll turn this state mutation into a queued action.

 ```rust
 fn render_hud(